Vyral/christal-johnson/_posts/2025-01-02-aj-s-and-christal-s-new-real-estate-docuseries-selling-manassas-episode-3.md

   A home inspection can identify safety issues and maintenance problems that could cause problems for the buyer down the road.

-While a home doesn't need to pass an inspection to be sold, it's important to understand the condition of the property and the risks involved.
-Sellers aren't required to fix cosmetic issues, but it's usually in their best interest to make repairs to increase the likelihood of a sale.
+While a home doesn’t need to pass an inspection to be sold, it’s important to understand the condition of the property and the risks involved.
+Sellers aren’t required to fix cosmetic issues, but it’s usually in their best interest to make repairs to increase the likelihood of a sale.

 If you need a home inspection before you sell your home, reach out to us at 571-210-1818 or [connect@ajteamrealty.com](mailto:connect@ajteamrealty.com){: target="_blank" rel="noopener"}